1821 Info 10a for Caleb Crompton

 Their deaths

-The information given on the death certificate has to be treated with some scientism.
+The information given on Charles Walter's death certificate has to be treated with some scepticism.
 It is thought that the 'hearsay' information given, by an 'Agent', results from Charles Walter outliving his wife Elizabeth and there being 'no issue' to report the facts.
 It can be imagined that Charles Walter died alone in his home in St Kilda Road, South Melbourne of bronchitis and mitral regurgitation - a leaky heart valve.

 THIRD SCHEDULE